paleohayduke/TrafficSimProject/README.md

 Announcements:

+Edit this text document with anything you do while working on the project.
+We can turn this in as an appendix on reports.

 9/24/2018 There is a new Directions class.
 It has some stuff to build lists of directions for the car to follow.
 Pathfinding algorithm needs to generate a list of choices that the car will make at each node.
 The automobile can take the